 Since each proposal will be unique, it is each team's responsibility to provide interesting and meaningful test data to demonstrate that your project works.
 Each project will require a one hour demonstration to show how much of your project works.
-If the final project turned in does not work completely, then you must provide mechanisms that show which modules work properly.
-At the live demo, you must include a file with your documented source code, your original graded design proposal, and an updated addendum and/or a README file that identifies changes in your final design and clearly states what works and what is not working.
+If the final project turned in does not work completely, then you must provide mechanisms and test data that show which modules work properly.
+At the live demo, you must include a file with your documented source code, your original graded design proposal, and an updated addendum that identifies changes in your final design and a README file clearly states the functionality that works, works partially or does not work at all.